Page last edited 2017.

 I prefer mobile robots because some enemies can really gang up and lay down inescapable combos on you if you are too fat to get out of there.
 The Ptera head is a nice early damage dealer, but it does poorly against small and nimble airborne enemies.
 To deal with those, a nice ranged slightly homing weapon is good.
 A must have weapon for leveling is something with a stun, push-back and penetration ability.
 Poyeen's third town in the SouthEast corner sells a 30Mt electric gun which is good for this, but I much prefer the Shuriken used by one of the girl bots in the department store as it does more, wider damage and uses less energy.
 At higher levels there's better stuff of course.

 Look for the buttons with katakana spelling something like puresento in the garage.
 There's one on the robot page, one on the items page and one on the parts and badges page.
-Unload these things into your inventories, but keep in mind that the present bots are loans (you lose them).
+Unload these things into your inventories, but keep in mind that the present bots are loans (you lose them & their accumulated EXP).
 Some items marked with a clock will disappear, but sometimes the clock just means they will disappear after use.
 EXP orbs are active for 30-180 minutes then disappear (also, you can only have one active at a time).
 Login capsules (purple dogu head handbags) you must spend before 7 days in the Gacha.
 I didn't know about them and wasted years of them.
 On the other hand you don't get nice stuff there anyways, except for maybe the +10 and +25 chance laboratory circuits.
 The bots are not that useful, but I got a big fox which can do nice roll-attack damage.
 Login capsules can also be spent in the Premium Zone (?) accessed via the secondary MC entry.
 Sometimes they can be spent to buy 5 or 12Mt in the gacha screens.
+Special tickets and green login capsules are also sometimes gifted.

 I can't read much here.
 I'm guessing that you can adjust music volume, bind keys, fiddle with graphic options, etc. Hover mode is set here too, and HUD on/offs.